mjwconsult/afformchecksumredirect/README.md

 ## Update / Usage

-Redirect rules can be configured in Adminster->System Settings->afformchecksumredirect Settings.
+Redirect rules can be configured in Adminster->Customize Data and Screens->FormBuilder Checksum Redirect Settings.

 The default is: